unknownguy49/gfg-dsa-160/README.md

 ## Daily Updates

 I will be uploading my solutions for each day in their respective folders.
-Each folder will contain a `day(n).md` file with the problem statement, a `day(n).java` file for the solution.
+Each folder will contain a `day{n}.md` file with the problem statement, a `day{n}.java` file for the solution.

 ## Contact